SE Asia Collaboration

 Ophthalmic Specialty Fellowship Program

 An important element in this collaboration is the development of an oculoplastic and glaucoma subspecialty training program.
 John Ng, M.D.
-M.S., F.A.C.S., and Eric Steele, M.D., will host the first oculoplastic fellow from Myanmar Eye Hospital, Dr. Thi Thi Tin, in April 2017.
-Her year-long training will include six months of training at Casey Eye Institute, four months of training at Siriraj Medical Hospital in Bangkok, and two months of supervisory training back at Mandalay Eye Hospital.
+M.S., F.A.C.S., and Eric Steele, M.D., hosted the first oculoplastic fellow from Myanmar Eye Hospital, Dr. Thi Thi Tin, from June to September, 2017.
+Her year-long training will include six months of training at Casey Eye Institute, three months of training at Siriraj Medical Hospital in Bangkok, and two months of supervisory training back at Mandalay Eye Hospital.

-Dr. Zaw Nyein Chan is also scheduled to begin his subspecialty training in glaucoma at Siriraj Medical School in April 2017.
-Beth Edmunds, M.D., Ph.D., will serve as Casey's Glaucoma International Fellowship Director and lead training for Dr. Zaw.
-His training plan will also include visits to both CEI and Siriraj Medical Hospital, with CEI supervised training at Mandalay Eye Hospital at the end of his training period.
+Dr. Zaw Nyein Chan's subspecialty training in glaucoma runs from August to November, 2017 at Siriraj Medical School.
+Beth Edmunds, M.D., Ph.D., will serve as Casey's Glaucoma International Fellowship Director and lead training for Dr. Zaw at Casey.
+In addition to training at Casey, he will also receive CEI supervised training at Mandalay Eye Hospital.

 This extensive training will be an essential initial step in capacity building--developing local talent to provide complex oculoplastic and glaucoma care to those in need in Myanmar.
-With successful completion of the oculoplastic and glaucoma fellowships, the hope is to extend this opportunity to other qualified junior faculty in Myanmar in order to fill the needs of additional subspecialists in pediatric, medical retina, and neuro-ophthalmology.
+Plans are already in motion to extend this opportunity to other qualified junior faculty in Myanmar, including subspecialists in pediatrics, medical retina, and neuro-ophthalmology.